 I experienced a few aches and pains upon waking, and have come to the conclusion that at 62 years of age, I am too old to sleep on the floor at the airport any more!

-If you have enjoyed reading about our trip to Iceland, you can check out the rest of our visit:
+If you have enjoyed reading about our visit to Iceland day seven, you can check out the rest of our visit:

 Scenes from yesterday, Day 6 of our Visit to Iceland

 Humpback Whale beside boat

 Cod Fish and tourists